jacksleight/laravel-omni/README.md

   Components that declare a `omni:wire` template and have no code outside of the `<template>` tag execute in Livewire mode, with full Livewire features.
 They run through the usual [Livewire lifecycle](https://livewire.laravel.com/docs/lifecycle-hooks).

 * **Combined Mode**
   Components that declare a `omni:wire` template and have code outside of the `<template>` tag execute in combined mode.
 Combined components are actually two instances of the same component.
-The part of the template outside the `<template>` tag is executed in standard mode, and then the part of the template inside the `<template>` tag is executed in Livewire mode.
+The layout part of the template outside the `<template>` tag is executed in standard mode, and then the part of the template inside the `<template>` tag is executed in Livewire mode.

-### Bundling Scripts & Styles
+## Bundling Scripts & Styles

 ...